marcosvaldeni/JavaScript-Exercises/README.md

 **16º** Write a function that takes three numbers as arguments, this function must verify if the last digit of each number is the same.

+**17º** Write a function that receives a string and rotates its characters, periodically removing a letter from the end and adding it to the beginning.
+The string must be shown in the browser with the rotation.

 # :hammer_and_wrench: Installation

 **In order to clone the project via HTTPS, run this command:**